J. Anthony Huth

 Corey Maul is the COO/CTO of Medicom Health, managing all technology aspects of company operations, including development staff, IT operations, and technology directions.
 Prior to Medicom Health, he was founder of a student technology training program for Washington University in St. Louis.
 The program allowed undergraduate students to complement their existing degree programs with over 90 different seminar-style technology courses.
 Corey holds a B.S. degree in Computer Engineering from Washington University, an M.B.A. from the Carlson School of Management, He is also an active member of the Twin Cities Google Technology User Group, among others.

-Josh Fieldman serves as Vice President, Sales for Medicom Health.
-He is responsible for sales, business development, and ensuring our products meet the needs of our customers.
+Josh Fieldman serves as Senior Vice President, Partner Development for Medicom Health.
+He is responsible for all aspects of the partner ecosystem which includes onboarding new and overseeing existing partners.
+Josh joined Medicom Health as VP of Sales.
 Prior to joining Medicom Health, Josh was Vice President of Sales at ABILITY Network, managing the direct sales team during the acquisition of their main competitor, IVANS.
 Josh earned an MBA at the University of St. Thomas and holds a Bachelor of Arts in Economics from the University of Minnesota.

 Currently, John is EVP at Cedar Point Capital, a boutique investment bank focused on capital formation for private companies, primarily in healthcare.
 He also serves on the boards of Medicom Health, Admedus Ltd, Phraxis Inc., and Minneapolis Heart Institute Research Foundation.